vindolin/https_relay/README.md

 # https_relay.py

-Simple python program that relays http connections to https targets.
+Simple python program that relays HTTP connections to HTTPS targets.

 I wrote this because Microcontrollers have a hard time communicating with https hosts.